 What will my child experience?

-- Learning to read has a high emphasis in Reception.
+- Learning to read has a high emphasis in all classes, especially in our Early Years and Key Stage 1 classrooms.
 Daily whole class phonic sessions take place in which children are taught phonemes and the ability to blend in order for them to develop into fluent readers.
 Children initially take home a free-choice book which is changed every week.
 This book should be read/shared by an adult.
 At the beginning of the Spring Term, children also take home a levelled book which the child should read to someone.
 Both books are changed once per week.
 Every child reads to the Class Teacher 1:1 once per week and a record is made in the Reading Record to inform parents of any observations or next steps.
 Reading Records are checked weekly and parent comments are acknowledged.
-Children are read to several times per week through whole class Literacy sessions, where we have a book focus for a period of time and we also tend to finish the day with story-time.
+Children are read to several times per week through whole class Literacy sessions, where we have a book focus for a period of time and we often finish the day with story-time.

 - The Rigby Star reading scheme is used both individual readers and guided reading in year 1.
-A Rigby Star levelled books are changed and sent home home weekly.
-The children take home 2 books a week until they reach orange level where the books are more complex, and so they take 1 book each week.
+Levelled books are changed and sent home weekly.
 We aim to listen to each child read individually in school every week.
 Children have reading records that accompany their home books which the parent/carers complete.

-- All children in Key Stage 1 and 2 will experience a session of guided reading weekly..
+- All children in Key Stage 1 and 2 will experience regular sessions of guided reading.

 - All children will have reading as part of their school homework.